datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

 The `NavigationControl.xaml` user control implements a general layout for the instanced pages and controls to be visible within a named UI Frame called `PanelControl`.
-The Main Menu don't need to be visible but managed and the `MenuController` just do that.
+The Main Menu doesn't need to be visible but managed and the `MenuController` just do that.
-Therefore setup new menu items by calling the `MenuController.SetupInstance` method.
+Therefore, setup new menu items by calling the `MenuController.SetupInstance` method.
 Take a look at the `NavigationControl` constructure:

 ```